A Guide to the Best Things to Do in Manly

 Our top choices for lunch in Manly

-• The Pantry – The views don’t get much better, I prefer their lunch menu and don’t skip dessert, share a portion of Banoffee Pie.
+• The Pantry – The views don’t get much better.
+I prefer their lunch menu and don’t skip dessert, I suggest you share a portion of Banoffee Pie.

-• The Boathouse – Fish n chips, burgers and several salad options plus pavlova for dessert.
+• The Boathouse offers fish n chips, burgers, and several salad options plus pavlova for dessert.

-• Manly Wine – Oysters and sparkling wine, fish n chips and a good plant-based range of options.
+• Manly Wine offers oysters and sparkling wine, fish n chips, and a good plant-based range of options.
 It’s hard to be disappointed here.

-• Fika Kitchen – Serve an all-day Swedish style breakfast menu with a strong seafood focus and a delicious watermelon Chia pudding.
+• Fika Kitchen will serve an all-day Swedish style breakfast menu with a strong seafood focus and a delicious watermelon Chia pudding.

-• Little Shop of Waffles -Sydney’s first bubble waffle cafe!
+• Little Shop of Waffles is Sydney’s first bubble waffle cafe!

 Manly Wharf Hotel